uploadcare/uploadcare-wordpress/readme.txt

 [Read integration guide](https://uploadcare.com/docs/guides/wordpress/).

-Note: This version (3.x) of the plugin may necessitate additional work on your part due to potential conflicts with other plugins or themes.
+Note: This version (3.x) of the plugin may require additional work on your part due to potential conflicts with other plugins or themes.
 Support is available only to customers on the [Custom](https://uploadcare.com/pricing/) pricing plan.

 ### Features ###